Bqa17/bq3-CS388-001/README.md

 ## Notes

-Describe any challenges encountered while building the app. <!-- Replace this with your specific challenges and experiences -->
+I didn't encounter any challenges since the tutorial for the lab is very intuitive.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2024 Bruno Quinones

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.